 If you are light-haired, have fine hair, or hair that’s starting to thin at the top, then you need to take extra care not to get sunburned on your scalp.
 You can do this effectively with a cap or a large hat, available in many variations for work, leisure, golf, hunting or simply for an active outdoor lifestyle.

 The sun can make it hard to see clearly, which is why you automatically squint to protect your eyes.
 With safety glasses / sunglasses, you can see more clearly and relax your eyes at the same time.
 This is how you come to understand the comfort that wearing sunglasses provides for both work and leisure.
+See the selection of safety glasses and sunglasses here.

 An alternative to sunglasses is a visor cap, which is a crownless cap with a brim.
 A visor cap is especially well known on the golf course.